 Chassis design should be durable, reliable, and sturdy.
 Engineers who design and manufacture chassis must be equipped with skills to optimize the size and weight of the chassis.
 For the prototype, it is better to use SolidWorks software to produce simulation.
 Chassis frame must be tested after designing, so check the rigidity and stability.

-The selection of material is crucial for keeping the maintenance properties in mind.
-Nowadays, varieties of alloys are available with different heat treatments, properties, and manufacturing opportunities.
-Modern vehicles contain alloys of steel and copper.
+Material Selection: Choose high-strength materials that are appropriate for the vehicle's purpose while balancing cost.
+Common materials used in chassis construction include high-strength steel, aluminum, and advanced composites.
+Modern vehicles also contain alloys of steel and copper.
 Carbon steel is used for the manufacturing of chassis, and aluminum alloys are also being used due to their lightweight characteristic.

 Chassis contains several I, C, and U steel sections.
 Different operations like folding, rolling, and pressing are performed to incorporate various chassis members.
 Bending and press blanking are also crucial stages in chassis production.